mdk4if/ghostinit/README.md

-Below is a `README.md` file for your Bash script, which automates the setup of a Hyprland desktop environment on an Arch Linux system with NVIDIA drivers.
-The README provides an overview, usage instructions, prerequisites, and other relevant details in a clear and professional format.

 # Hyprland Setup Script

 This Bash script automates the installation and configuration of a Hyprland desktop environment on Arch Linux systems with NVIDIA proprietary drivers.
 It installs necessary packages, sets up the `yay` AUR helper, copies configuration files, and configures system services.